Generalized Optimistic Methods for Convex-Concave Saddle Point Problems

-So far, we have characterized the number of iterations required to solve the saddle problem in \eqref{eq:minimax} using the second-order method in Algorithm~\ref{alg:2nd_optimstic} for both convex-concave and strongly-convex strongly-concave settings.
+So far, we have characterized the number of iterations required to solve the saddle point problem in \eqref{eq:minimax} using the second-order method in Algorithm~\ref{alg:2nd_optimistic} for both convex-concave and strongly-convex strongly-concave settings.
 The only missing piece of our analysis is characterizing the total number of calls to the optimistic subsolver during the whole process of our proposed method, where each call solves an instance of \eqref{eq:2nd_order_subproblem}.
-Before stating our result, we prove the following intermediate lemma which is useful for bounding the complexity of line search schemes.